CS4310-CodeG/FreeNOS/README.md

   - op: The memory operation to be performed.
   - range: A pointer to a Memory::Range object that describes the virtual memory pages to be operated upon.
   - VMCtlHandler(): A kernel handler function that performs the specified memory operation on the virtual memory pages.
 It takes the same arguments as VMCtl().
+"Description of the VMCtl.h file."
+ChatGPT, 5 May 2023.

 `kernel/API/VMCtl.cpp`: Implementing the function to make virtual memory related system calls.
 ```c++
     ProcessManager *procs = Kernel::instance()->getProcessManager();